 - APA Refresher: Keeping Current with the Joys of APA

 Download this one-page summary of Writing and Learning Strategist support.

 Peer Learning Program - Course Specific Support

-- Show this slide or short video in class.
+- Help them understand the program better by showing this short video in class.

 - On your Blackboard site, include a link to mru.ca/PLP.